mihirasaraswati/gdxdata/README.md

 While programmatically attempting to link the county names to their corresponding FIPS I discovered that county names were not written uniformly across the GDX files and that they differed from the way they written in the [2010 Census FIPS code file.](https://www.census.gov/geo/reference/codes/cou.html) Below are a few examples of how county names differ:

-1. Alaska uses borough and census Areas in lieu of county.
+1. Alaska uses Borough and Census Areas in lieu of county.
-2. Louisiana uses parish.
+2. Louisiana uses Parish.
 3. Census FIPS file lists a county as: *Name County*.
 4. GDX files list a county as: *NAME*.
 5. Census lists county names that include the word "city" as *Baltimore city*.
-GDX lists BALTIMORE (CITY).
+GDX lists *BALTIMORE (CITY)*.
 7. GDX list counties that have a prefix of Saint/Sainte as St./Ste.
-8. Census lists county names that start with Mc as one word e.g. McPherson.
-The GDX files
+8. Census lists county names that start with Mc as one word e.g. *McPherson*.
+The GDX files has them in both ways depending on the fiscal year e.g. *MC PHERSON* and *MCPHERSON*

 Standardizing the county names is essential for pulling in the FIPS code so that the GDX data can ultimately be displayed on a map.
 It is also necessary to be able to make comparisons over time.
 I standardized the names in two ways - one by building a crosswalk and programmatically.
 I found that building a crosswalk was a lot easier because there were simply too many county name variants to address through programming.
 [The Census FIPS - GDX county names crosswalk can be retrieved from GitHub.](https://github.com/mihiriyer/gdxdata/blob/master/national_county_edit.xlsx) The below outlines the steps for building the crosswalk: